CM4all/passage/doc/index.rst

   The following table keys are recognized:

   - ``url``: an absolute HTTP URL
+  - ``query``: a table containing names and values of query parameters

 Returning without an action from the handler function (i.e. returning :samp:`nil`) is considered a silent success.